 3. Al Dhiyafah Road (Cheap Eats)

 Just a 10 minute drive from the Burj Khalifa, is a street famous for it's many ethnic and international restaurants.
 With places like Ravi Restaurant, one of the city's best, if least presentable, curry houses, Pars Iranian Kitchen, cranking out out traditional lamb and fresh seafood dishes, and Sidra, with zesty salads and a gut-busting mixed grill that gives you a taste of the Levant.

-The perfect introduction to middle eastern food.
 For a full list of my favorite restaurants and street food spots click here.

 Address: Al Diyafah Street, Dubai, United Arab Emirates

 No list about Dubai could leave out this one of a kind attraction.
 Dubai is surrounded by desert, with summer temperatures reaching upwards of 110 F (45 C) and yet Dubai is where I learned how to hit a box on a snowboard.